Published On: Oct 11 2013 04:03:01 PM CDTUpdated On: Nov 03 2015 01:00:00 AM CST

 Martin Mull joined the show during its third season as Leon Carp, who was originally Roseanne's boss at Rodbell's Luncheonette and later became her business partner in The Lanford Lunchbox.

 Mull, whose movie career includes roles in the likes of "Mr. Mom," "Clue" and "Mrs. Doubtfire," has more recently had recurring roles on "Arrested Development" and "Two and a Half Men" and starred in the sitcom "Dads," which lasted 19 episodes before being canceled in May 2014.

 Michael O'Keefe played Fred Oakland in 35 episodes of "Roseanne," appearing as a recurring character in seasons six through eight.
 Fred was a mechanic who worked at the garage with Dan and was introduced to Jackie, leading to a one-night stand, accidental impregnation and, briefly, marriage.

 O'Keefe, perhaps best known for the role of caddy Danny Noonan in "Caddyshack," also earned an Academy Award nomination for his role in 1979's "The Great Santini."
 Some of his more recent credits include "The Pledge," "Michael Clayton," "Frozen River" and "Atlas Shrugged."
 He's also had cameos on TV shows such as "Law & Order," "The West Wing," "House," "The Closer," "Saving Grace" and "Brothers & Sisters."
-He was also a regular on the short-lived TNT drama "King & Maxwell" (pictured), which was canceled in September 2013 after 10 episodes.
+He was also a regular on the short-lived TNT drama "King & Maxwell" (pictured), which was canceled in September 2013 after 10 episodes, and appeared in the fourth season of Showtime's "Homeland" in 2014.

 Sandra Bernhard played Nancy Bartlett, Roseanne and Jackie's friend and business partner, over 33 episodes spread over the second half of the series' run.
 Nancy was originally married to a character played by Tom Arnold, but came out first as a lesbian and then bisexual after they split up, making her one of the first openly lesbian recurring characters on American television.